marcc-hpc/esc/docs/_common/pytorch.md

 ### Option 2: Use a custom environment

-If you wish to install a custom version of PyTorch, you can [make a conda environment]() with `pytorch::pytorch` in your requirements file.
-The package can be found on [Anaconda cloud](https://anaconda.org/pytorch/pytorch).
-You are also welcome to install it with `pip` according to their [guide here](), however you should be mindful of the [caveats on our system](python-environments#pip-caveats).
+If you wish to install a custom version of PyTorch, you can [make a conda environment](python-environments#conda) with `pytorch::pytorch` in your requirements file.
+Note that until we upgrade to CUDA 10, you should use `pytorch::pytorch=1.3=*cuda9.2*` to select our highest available CUDA version.
+Before using the code you should also load the appropriate module with `ml cuda/9.2` to ensure the environment is correctly linked.

+The `pytorch` package can be found on [Anaconda cloud](https://anaconda.org/pytorch/pytorch).
+You are also welcome to install it with `pip` according to their [guide here](https://pytorch.org/get-started/locally/), however you should be mindful of the [caveats on our system](python-environments#pip-caveats).

 ### Option 3: Legacy versions in containers